Otar Chkheidze

-Otar Chkheidze (28 November 1920 – 2007) was a Georgian writer and literary figure.
+Otar Chkheidze (ოთარ ჩხეიძე; 28 November 1920 – 13 December 2007) was a Georgian writer and literary figure.

 Early life and education

 Chkheidze was born on 28 November 1920 in the village of Kelktseuli in the Gori region.
 In 1924, his father and uncles were killed by the communist regime, and his family was raided and evicted from their home.
 He graduated from high school in Tbilisi in 1938.
 In 1942, he graduated from the Faculty of Philology at Tbilisi State University, with a focus on West European languages and literature.

 Career

 For a time, he worked as a teacher in a village.
 From 1948, he was a visiting professor at Shota Rustaveli Batumi State Institute, and from 1949, at Nikoloz Baratashvili Gori State Pedagogical Institute.
 He served as the head of the Chair of Russian Language and Literature from 1949 to 1971, and as the head of the Chair of Foreign Languages and Literature from 1971 to 1980.
 He also held the position of executive secretary of the Georgian Writers' Union from 1950 to 1951, and was a member of the editorial boards of the literary magazines "Mnatobi" and "Ciskari," as well as the literary newspaper "Literaturuli Sakartvelo," from the 1940s to the 1990s, until these roles became obsolete.
 He spent much of his life as a professor in Gori, Georgia, the birthplace of Joseph Stalin.